 The City Plan further divides some zones into numbered zone precincts.
 These precincts provide more specific information about the types of development intended for particular locations.

-Residential zoning provides for a variety of housing choices to meet community needs now and into the future.
-The City Plan divides residential land into the below zones to identify where different types of housing can occur.
+Residential zoning provides for a variety of housing choices to meet community needs now and in the future.
+The City Plan divides residential land into zones.
+These zones identify where different types of housing can occur.

-An overlay maps different features that also need to be considered when developing land, for example, flooding, heritage and timber and tin character.
-Overlay maps are available in Council’s interactive mapping tool to help you identify whether or not your property is in an overlay or has particular characteristics that need to be considered during the preparation of your development application.
+An overlay maps different features you must consider when developing land.
+For example, flooding, heritage and timber and tin character.
+Overlay maps are available in Council’s interactive mapping tool.
+They help identify if your property:

-An overlay may apply to all or part of the property and a property may also be affected by more than one overlay.
-Overlays may affect the type and level of development assessment required, along with design requirements such as building height, landscaping or vehicle access.
+An overlay may apply to all or part of the property.
+More than one overlay may affect a property.
+Overlays may affect the type and level of development assessment required.
+As well as design requirements such as building height, landscaping or vehicle access.
 Some overlays are for information purposes only.

 Traditional building character overlay map

-The Traditional building character overlay map (previously called a Demolition Control Precinct under Brisbane City Plan 2000) identifies land where existing character houses are to be protected and any renovations or new development must reflect the neighbourhood’s traditional building character.
+The traditional building character overlay map, was called a Demolition Control Precinct under Brisbane City Plan 2000.
+It identifies land where existing character houses must be protected.
+Any renovations or new development must reflect the neighbourhood’s traditional building character.

-How do I check what zones, precincts and overlays apply to my property?
+Check which zones, precincts and overlays apply to your property

-The City Plan interactive mapping tool allows you to view your property on a map to see the zones, precincts, overlays and neighbourhood plans that apply to your site.
+The City Plan interactive mapping tool allows you to view your property on a map.
+You can see the zones, precincts, overlays and neighbourhood plans that apply to your site.
 The maps are colour and number coded to help you clearly identify development requirements.

-It is important to check your property on the interactive map and include relevant information in your development application before submitting it to Council.
+It is important to check your property on the interactive map.
+You must include the relevant information in your development application before submitting it to Council.

 Residential zones and zone precincts